Glossary beginning with P

-A document used in the Supreme Court (Family Division) that sets out parenting arrangements.
+A document used in the Supreme Court (Family Division) and Family Court that sets out parenting arrangements.
 Generally, both the parent requesting an order for child custody or access and the parent responding to the application must complete this document.
-This document is not used in the Family Court.

 The person or people on either side of a legal dispute, agreement/order or court file.
 Parties are the people who have a right to appear in court and to seek an order from the court.

-The person who pays child or spousal maintenance or support.
+The person who pays child support or spousal support.

 - Peace Bond